RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Two approaches are taken to increase the likelihood that these roles can be successfully carried out.
 The first ensures that the person filling the role is trustworthy and properly trained.
 The second distributes the functions among more than one person, so that any malicious activity would require collusion.
+An auditable record must be created identifying when personnel are added or removed from a trusted role, as well as who added or removed them from the role.
+The individual who authorized the role assignment, or any series of role assignments over a given period of time, must also be traceable via audit and archive records.

 The requirements of this policy are defined in terms of four roles, implementing organizations may define additional roles provided the following separation of duties are enforced.